This site is about programming(mostly) things I either do or am learning.

 After that, just reinstall RVM.
 By the way, this action will also remove all of your existing GEMS etc that hopefully you installed with RVM in the first place.
 Install RVM(which will install ruby), and then install rails.
 With each you do have the option to say what version of ruby and rails you want, and in fact, in my case I went back to one that I know was working with what I was previously doing.
 I think somehow the latest version of Ruby was not playing well with my Jekyll.

-puts "To remove all traces of RVM installs and start over"
+1 2 3 4 def use_RVM puts "rvm implode" puts "To remove all traces of RVM installs and start over" end

 In a nutshell, RVM will let you switch between different versions of Ruby.
 This is good when you want to check out something under an older version(maybe you are maintaining an application that is not upgraded yet), and also when a new release comes out.
 You want to be cautious just in case it breaks something in all the things you are currently working on.